AnandaMazine/dw3-api-books/README.md

 ```
     {
-      "err": "Erro interno do Servidor."
+      "error": "Erro interno do Servidor."
     }
 ```